-Pre-baccalaureate students residing on campus are expected to enroll in two courses; commuting students may enroll in one.
-In most courses, students are evaluated by an "A", "B", "C", or "NC" (no credit) grade.
+Pre-baccalaureate students residing on campus are expected to enroll in two courses; commuting students may enroll in one or two courses.
+In most courses, students are evaluated by an "A," "B," "C," or "NC" (no credit) grade.
 In some courses (noted in the individual course descriptions), students may be evaluated on a satisfactory/no-credit basis, rather than a letter grade.
-Students may also request their instructors write a Course Performance Report on their behalf, which in many cases becomes useful when students apply to college.
+Students may also request that their instructors write a Course Performance Report on their behalf, which in many cases becomes useful when students apply to college.

-Outside of class, Pre-Baccs have the experience of independent living on an Ivy League campus, spending time in Brown’s libraries or other study areas, making friends, attending events and social activities on campus, and having time for summer fun.
-Preparing for college continues with an extensive Co-Curricular Summer@Brown activity calendar – workshops and presentations designed specifically to help you succeed with your college applications, better prepare you for the transition to college life and college-level academics.
+Outside of class, Pre-Baccs have the experience of independent living on an Ivy League campus, spending time in Brown’s libraries and other study areas, making friends, attending events and social activities on campus, and having time for summer fun.
+Preparing for college continues with an extensive Co-Curricular Summer@Brown activity calendar, which offers workshops and presentations that are designed specifically to help students succeed with their college applications, and to better prepare them for the transition to college life and college-level academics.
 More »